11 Jan Smart Farm for smarter farming

-The goal of MSHCRC is to develop, test and commercialise IIOT solutions and combine them with robotics and that sector to increase productivity and sustainability on farms.
-It will be a world recognised center of excellent in applied education, tech research and commercial development.
+“The goal is to develop, test and commercialise IIOT solutions and combine them with robotics to increase productivity and sustainability on farms.
+The Smart Farm will be a world recognised center of excellence in applied education, tech research and commercial development.

-By placing horticulture at the heart of the innovation process, we can unlock its potential.
-That’s why the Growing Smarter program will have an on-farm research foundation that will ensure outputs reflect a genuine response to need and are fit for purpose.
+“By placing horticulture at the heart of the innovation process, we not only unlock its potential, we bolster the region’s economic foundations and future.
+That’s why the program will have an on-farm research foundation that will ensure outputs reflect a genuine response to identified needs and are fit for purpose,” Mr. Buckingham said.

 You can invest financially in this exciting, breakthrough project in four ways: